stehrn/mood-board/README.md

 ```cmd
 $ kubectl describe configmap
 ```
-Now get an alternative version of the deployment config, its on a different git branch:
+Now get an alternative version of the deployment config, it's on a different git branch:
 ```cmd
 git checkout config-map-container-env-variable
 ```
-The only difference is how the env variable is sourced into the container, its quite descriptive, we're setting the `mood_not_found_message` env variable using a `valueFrom` the `configMapKeyRef`, where the name of the ConfigMap is `mood-service-config`, and the key is `message`:
+The only difference is how the env variable is sourced into the container, it's quite descriptive, we're setting the `mood_not_found_message` env variable using a `valueFrom` the `configMapKeyRef`, where the name of the ConfigMap is `mood-service-config`, and the key is `message`:
 ```cmd
 env:
   - name: mood_not_found_message